keras-team/keras-hub/LITERTLM_RESUME.md

 Works and returns text.
 With dummy-weight tiny models the output is meaningless but proves the bundle loads.

+## Recent Root-Cause Fixes

+1. **`litert_torch` constant-deduplication bug (keras-hub side workaround)**
+   - `litert_torch.backend.inline_consts._tensor_fingerprint` caches constants by `(device, shape, stride, untyped_storage().data_ptr())`.
+The `data_ptr()` is an ephemeral address that can be reused for distinct constants and can alias key/value projection weights that share backing storage.
+   - `adapter.py` now monkey-patches `_tensor_fingerprint` to use `id(tensor.untyped_storage())` plus `tensor.storage_offset()`, keeping distinct weights distinct without requiring a local edit of `litert-torch`.

+2. **TFLite output-buffer aliasing for KV caches**
+   - The exported decode step was returning KV-cache tensors that TFLite could alias with intermediate activation buffers, causing sporadic corruption of cached key/value values (observed as large mismatches in the multimodal parity test).
+   - `_call_with_cache` now clones the stacked updated cache before unstacking, and `_unstack_kv_cache` clones each per-layer slice, so the returned KV-cache outputs are independent buffers.
+   - The `slice_update` patch was switched from `index_copy_` (in-place scatter on a cloned base) to a `torch.where`-based scatter into a full-shaped zero buffer, avoiding in-place mutations that the TFLite runtime may fuse into aliased buffers.

+3. **Environment-sensitive device mismatches**
+   - Tests must be run with `CUDA_VISIBLE_DEVICES=""`.
+When a non-functional CUDA device is visible, the `litert_torch` JAX bridge can place tracers on `cuda:0` while PyTorch sample inputs stay on CPU, causing `Unhandled FakeTensor Device Propagation` errors and nondeterministic numeric mismatches.

 ## Known Issues / Blockers

 1. **JAX CI failures** on `keras-stable` are unrelated to this PR.
 Failures are in `samplers/*_sampler_test.py` and `utils/transformers/export/gemma*_test.py` due to int64/int32 mismatch in `dynamic_update_slice` / `dynamic_slice`.
 2. **Gemma3n separate vision encoder** not supported yet — MobileNetV5 does not expose a single projected vision dimension; Gemma3n applies reshape / sqrt-scaling / `embed_vision` inside the backbone after the encoder.
 Baked-in (single-model) Gemma3n vision export works.
 3. **Audio encoder separation** blocked upstream by `litert-torch` issue #1039.
-4. **BytePair / HuggingFace tokenizers** intentionally not supported.
-The LiteRT-LM / MediaPipe LLM Inference runtime contract only supports SentencePiece model protobuf files as the tokenizer model.
+4. **BytePair / HuggingFace tokenizers** intentionally not supported as first-class LiteRT-LM tokenizer models.
+The runtime contract primarily supports SentencePiece protobuf files.
 BPE/HF tokenizers would need a lossy conversion to SentencePiece (the upstream `litert_torch/generative/tools/tokenizer_to_sentencepiece.py` notes ~1% token-ID mismatch for Llama3.2), which is out of scope for this PR.
+The exporter still bundles auto-converted HF `tokenizer.json` files for GPT2/Llama3/Qwen3 when a BPE tokenizer is provided.

 ## Latest Test Result